Doing business with DNREC during the coronavirus period. More Info

 The map does not depict the increased risks associated with changes in coastal landforms, increased wave heights or other secondary hazards that may occur as sea levels rise.
 Prior to using the map, users should review Delaware Flood Risk Adaptation Maps: Methods, Assumptions and Limitations.

-For more information about the Flood Risk Adaptation Map, please contact the DNREC Division of Watershed Stewardship at 302-739-9921 or the DNREC Division of Climate, Coastal, & Energy at 302-735-3480.
+For more information about the Flood Risk Adaptation Map, please contact the DNREC Division of Watershed Stewardship at 302-739-9921 or the DNREC Division of Climate, Coastal and Energy at 302-735-3480.